top of page

 Ācimowin Film Festival is located in Treaty 6 territory the traditional lands of the Cree, Saulteaux, Dene, Dakota, Lakota, Nakota, and Métis Nations.

-Our festival is dedicated to elevating Indigenous narratives, fostering Indigenous language revitalization, and empowering the youth.
+Our festival is dedicated to elevating Indigenous narratives, fostering Indigenous language revitalization, and empowering the youth from the city to the reserves.

 History of Indigenous Cinema